werrunn/CL/README.md

-# ENGL682 - NLP and AI Communication
+# ENGL682 - NLP and Institutional AI Communication
 Examining AI Guidelines and Approaches in Leading (Technology) Institutions for Principles of Trustworthiness, Robustness, and Inclusivity